VeselinovStf/APIHubConnector/README.md

 ## Description

-APIHC allows users to upload local project to GitLab and deploy it try Netlify APIHC is tested with deploying of local Jekyll project
+APIHC allows users to upload local project to GitLab and deploy it try Netlify.
+APIHC is tested with deploying of local Jekyll project

 ## Usage